Ian-C-Harvey/SQL_Server_Practice/README.md

 # Info

-The questions used for practice are a summarized version of the Udemy course questions.
-I also add additonal code for practice to my anwsers.
-All of them use AdventureWorksDB.
+The questions used for practice are a summarized version of the Udemy course questions, all questions use AdventureWorksDB2019.
+I also add additonal code for practice.

 Course Link 1: https://www.udemy.com/course/sql-basics-crash-course-with-sql-server/